 - With Claisy: €0 lost (compensation based on sale value)

-#5 - Sacrificing Customer Satisfaction on the Altar of False Economy
+Mistake #5 - Sacrificing Customer Satisfaction for False Savings

-The final mistake is thinking that ad valorem insurance is just a cost item.
+The final mistake is to think that ad valorem insurance is just a cost item.
 It is a pillar of the customer experience.
 After a delivery incident, 66% of customers will not return.
-Handling a dispute quickly and professionally by immediately reshipping a new product (because you are certain to be reimbursed quickly) turns an unhappy customer into an ambassador for your brand.
+Handling a Dispute and professionally by resending a new product immediately (because you are certain to be reimbursed quickly) transforms a dissatisfied customer into an ambassador for your brand.

 🔧 How to Avoid This Mistake